testissimo/testissimo.github.io/documentation/installation.md

 ## Browser Support
 1. Google Chrome - latest version (old versions are not tested)
 2. Mozilla Firefox - latest version (old versions are not tested)
-3. Safari - latest version (old versions are not tested) **limited storage to 5MB, may not be suitable for large or many repos**
+3. Safari - latest version (old versions are not tested) - **limited in browser storage to 5MB, not suitable for large or many repos**
 4. Internet Explorer 11 - not tested, some design issues may occur but tests should run
 5. Microsoft Edge - not tested, but should work